 Ponte Sisto on December 13, 2008

 In the XXth century several dams were built to exploit the energy of the Tiber and of its tributaries for hydroelectric generation; they have reduced the flood hazard and it is very unlikely we will ever see the Tiber flow through the "eye" of Ponte Sisto: in the past, when this happened, it announced a major incoming flood.

-S. Maria sopra Minerva is not the only place where one can see plaques indicating the level reached by the river waters: Porto di Ripetta, S. Rocco, Arco dei Banchi and Ospedale di S. Spirito (to see the tablet placed by Pope Clement VIII click here) are other locations where floods are recorded.
+S. Maria sopra Minerva is not the only place where one can see plaques indicating the level reached by the river waters: Porto di Ripetta, S. Rocco, Arco dei Banchi and Ospedale di S. Spirito are some of the other locations where floods are recorded.
 A less known tablet written partly in Latin and partly in Italian can be seen in Rione Regola, a quarter frequently flooded by the Tiber.
 In this rione, after the erection of the walls on the river, the level of some streets (which once led to its shores) was raised and this explains why one can see a fine Renaissance portal half buried in the ground.

 Inscription at Chiostro della Minerva: The vengeful waves of the Tiber reached this point.
 The Wrath of God came to an end thanks to the delivery of the Virgin Mary.
 December 24, 1598